 - After the mixture has cooked for about 2 to 3 minutes, add in the tomato paste(optional) , salt, turmeric powder, red chilli powder, and garam masala.
 Mix all the ingredients well.
 Finally, add the peas, water, and paneer (check out our homemade paneer recipe, here) to the inner pot and stir it together.

 - Cancel saute mode, place the lid on the Instant Pot, and set it to cook for 3 minutes on high pressure.
 Make sure the vent is set to sealing.When the Instant Pot beeps indicating it is done, do a quick release of pressure using the valve.

 - Once the pressure is released, remove the lid. add the cilantro and crushed Dried fenugreek leaves and stir it in.

 - You can serve it with rice, roti, or Naan.
-If you need a great rice recipe, check out my Instant Pot Basmati Rice recipe.
+If you need a great rice recipe, check out our Instant Pot Basmati Rice recipe.